-As the sun sets, several Muslim families gather in a Virginia home just outside of Washington, D.C. to break the daily fast together.
+As the sun sets, several Muslim families gather in this home overlooking the Potomac River.
+They will break the daily fast together.

 Each family has brought a dish to share.

-"We pray, we thank God every night and it reminds me of Thanksgiving, and I am grateful to God because he is giving us thirty Thanksgivings, not only one," says Aida Mady, an interior decorator and member of the American Muslim Women Association, who is hosting the Iftar.
+Aida Mady is an interior decorator and a member of the American Muslim Women Association.
+She is hosting the Iftar.
+"We pray, we thank God every night and it reminds me of Thanksgiving, and I am grateful to God because he is giving us thirty thanksgivings not only one," she said.